mr-ansar/ansar-quick/README.md

 sections;

 * GROUP - comes for free with $ ansar and homes.
-* HOST - need the ansar/services directory-host
+* HOST - need the ansar/services ansar-host
-* LAN - need the ansar/services directory-lan
+* LAN - need the ansar/services ansar-lan
 * WAN - need an ansar cloud account and directory

 Continue with exactly the same client-server combo.
 Move the server (i.e.